servernoj/vidrovr-dashboard/README.md

 - The implementation assumes happy-path of API responses and doesn't include error-handling logic.
 - The given dataset does not contain `image` assets (only `video`) so the handling of image assets is implemented without testing
 - The application is not optimized for mobile screens due to the need to display multimedia content side by side with contextual information.
+- The production build, when served by `serve` (see above instructions) does not support browser page reload.